ant5/zabbix-inventory/templates/os/freebsd/README.md

 Very usefull to be used as a least child in Zabbix Service Tree for services that depends (runs inside) on this jail to reveal root problem when jail is down/disappeared/not started.

 This template also has "traditional" for OS templates Item/Trigger/Macro for AGENT.NODATA_TIMEOUT (seems to be used for agent misconfiguration).

+# template_freebsd_active

+This templated was maked by some kind man in the Internet by converting official Zabbix Freebsd Template to an active version.
+The only change for the file here is introducing "container" tag with a value of a system hostname ({$HOST.HOST} to be more precise).